timescale/docs/cloud/create-a-service.md

     [gap filling][gap-filling-info] or [real-time aggregates][aggregates-info].

 ### Keep testing during your free trial
-You’re now on your way to a great start with Timescale!
+You're now on your way to a great start with Timescale!

 You will have an unthrottled, 30-day free trial with Timescale Cloud to continue to test your use case.
 Before the end of your trial, we encourage you